Cardinal Woodcraft

 What types of materials do you use?

 I try to source as many of my hardwoods as possible from trees taken down in the South Hills of Pittsburgh.
 I have a stock of the more commonly used ones such as oak or maple and have connections with some local sawyers from more rare species such as cherry or walnut.
-For sheet goods to build cabinetry and shelving I much prefer to use cabinet grade plywood.
+For sheet goods to build cabinetry and shelving I much prefer to use cabinet grade birch or combo-core plywood.
 It is extremely strong, holds nails, screws and glue very well and takes paint or finish well.
-Other sheet goods such as MDF take paint well and are appropriate for some situations but can split and sag if not used correctly.
+Other sheet goods such as MDF take paint well and are appropriate for some situations such as paint-grade cabinet doors or supported countertops but can split and sag if not used correctly or if the correct type of MDF is not chosen.
 I never use particle board.
 It's veneer chips off easily, it melts in water and does not hold screws, nails or glue well at all.
+If available, I use FSC Certified sheet goods to ensure that they are made from sustainably harvested trees.

 What forms of payment do you take?

 Currently, I only take payments via check.
 Cards and other payment services charge significant fees and I have not found them cost effective for my business at this time.
+I have tried various electronic payment methods as well but have had a lot more issues with people simply forgetting to pay and it became more of a hassle than a help.
 I also do not accept cash payments to protect all parties involved and ensure that there is documentation of every transaction.